matiyev/soc-lab/README.md

 - Save your rule with the following name: vss_deletion_kill_it

 3. **Test it**

 Now return to Sliver C2 session, and rerun the command and see what happens.

-- Run the command to delete volume shadows.
+Run the command to delete volume shadows:
 ```
 vssadmin delete shadows /all
 ```
 - The command should succeed, but the action of running the command is what will trigger our D&R rule
 ![Image](https://imgur.com/a4Dhfxc.png)

-Now, to test if our D&R rule properly terminated the parent process, check to see if you still have an active system shell by rerunning the *"whoami"* command
+Now, to test if our D&R rule properly terminated the parent process, check to see if you still have an active system shell by rerunning the *"whoami"* command:
 ```
 whoami
 ```